zheminzhou/PEPPAN/docs/source/usage/outputs.rst

-Output for PEPPA
+Output for PEPPAN
 ========================
-There are two final output files for PEPPA:
+There are two final output files for PEPPAN:

-1. <prefix>.PEPPA.gff
+1. <prefix>.PEPPAN.gff

-This file includes all pan-genes predicted by PEPPA in GFF3 format.
+This file includes all pan-genes predicted by PEPPAN in GFF3 format.
 Intact CDSs are labeled as "CDS", disrupted genes (potential pseudogenes) are labeled as "pseudogene" and suspicious annotations ignored in the pipeline are labeled as "misc_feature" entries.

 * If any of the predicted CDSs and pseudogenes overlap with original gene predictions in the input GFF files, the original gene is labeled "old_locus_tag" of the entry.